Montclair State University Guidelines and Procedures Regarding Allegations of Misconduct in Research

 4. Charge to the Investigation Committee and the First Meeting

-At the first meeting of the Investigation Committee, the Provost shall:
+At the first meeting of the Investigation Committee, the Vice Provost for Research shall:

 - Appoint the chair of the committee;